Lover Merman

-Lover Merman (เพียงนาวา) is a 2025 Thai romantic fantasy Boys' Love television series produced by G02INFINITY.
-It is adapted from the web novel Phiang Nawa Lover Merman written by Guy Suwannaroj and Lita P. The series premiered on Channel 7 in Thailand and is available internationally via GagaOOLala.
-For Thai audiences, it is also accessible on Viki.
+Lover Merman (เพียงนาวา) is a 2025 Thai romantic fantasy boys' love television series produced by G02INFINITY.
+It is adapted from the web novel Phiang Nawa Lover Merman written by Guy Suwannaroj and Lita P. The series premiered on Channel 7 in Thailand and is available internationally via GagaOOLala and Viki.

 Synopsis

-Phu Phurit, a 28-year-old man from Bangkok, relocates to a quiet island to help manage a nautical-themed bar called "Full and a Half" alongside his friend Phana.
+Phu Phurit, a 28-year-old man from Bangkok, moves to a quiet island to help manage a nautical-themed bar called "Full and a Half" alongside his friend Phana.
 There, he meets Nawa, a laid-back bartender who is secretly a merman.
-Orphaned at 25, Nawa lives among humans while concealing his true identity.
-As Phu and Nawa grow closer, their bond is tested by secrets, supernatural forces, and the tides of fate.
+Orphaned at 25, Nawa lives among humans while hiding his true identity.
+As Phu and Nawa grow closer, their bond is tested by secrets and supernatural forces.

-Production

-The series is produced by G02INFINITY.
-On December 2, 2023, the company released a 23-second "Official Pre-Pilot" teaser on YouTube featuring only actor Feros Khan Chaemchoi.
-A longer pilot episode of 4 minutes and 58 seconds was released on December 16, 2023.
-The official trailer premiered on September 17, 2025.